pingcap/tidb/docs/design/2022-04-21-performance-diagnosis-enhancements.md

 // KVSnapshot implements the tidbkv.Snapshot interface.
 type KVSnapshot struct {
 	...
-+	RequestSourceScope string
++	RequestSourceInternal bool
 +	RequestSourceType     string
 }
 ```

-In TiDB, `request_source` is concatenated by **RequestSourceScope(scope)** and **RequestSourceType(type)**, the scope is one of "internal" and "external", for type, there will be some variation between internal and external transactions.
+In TiDB, `request_source` is concatenated by **RequestSourceInternal**(cast to scope) and **RequestSourceType**, the scope is one of "internal" and "external", for type, there will be some variation between internal and external transactions.

+The default value of `RequestSourceInternal` should indicate to external transactions, if there are more scopes in the future, it's ok to replace `RequestSourceInternal` with an enum type.

 The type of the internal transactions would be their capabilities, the internal transactions are listed in the [Internal Transaction Usage](#internal-transaction-usage) section.
 The concatenated `request_source` would be like "internal_ddl_backfill_index", "internal_bindinfo_load", "internal_statistic_load", etc.